IngrahamHSTF/ingrahamtf.github.io/index.md

 We back!
 Track practice starts again tomorrow April 19, 2021.
 Of course things are going to be a bit different this season.
 Here are a few highlights.

-**__PLEASE DO NOT WORRY IF YOU CAN’T ATTEND IN PERSON THIS SEASON.__**  We would love to see you, but not if it causes you or those you love extra anxiety or stress.
+**PLEASE DO NOT WORRY IF YOU CAN’T ATTEND IN PERSON THIS SEASON.**  We would love to see you, but not if it causes you or those you love extra anxiety or stress.
 Seriously, no one will think any less of you if you can’t.
 New Athlete or Veteran, Freshman, Sophomore, Junior or Senior, Captain or Coach, we still love you regardless of what you decide.

 ### Practices

 **A. Required for Practices**
 4 SPS Requirements:

-* Athlete must fill out and sign documents on Final Forms
+* Athlete must fill out and sign documents on [FinalForms](https://seattleschools-wa.finalforms.com/)
-* Parent must fill out and sign documents on Final Forms
+* Parent must fill out and sign documents on [FinalForms](https://seattleschools-wa.finalforms.com/)
-* have a current physical uploaded.  https://seattleschools-wa.finalforms.com/
+* have a current physical uploaded to  [FinalForms](https://seattleschools-wa.finalforms.com/)
 * There is also a $25 athletics fee.
 This is paid through SchoolPay.
-There is a direct link to schoolpay from within FinalForms (in the Sports Registration “Form”)
+There is a direct link to schoolpay from within [FinalForms](https://seattleschools-wa.finalforms.com/) (in the Sports Registration “Form”)

 **B. COVID Protocols at Practice**